hyy369/verb-pattern/README.md

+This is a project for TribeHacks 2016 Logapps Challenge.
+The original prompt is posted at: https://github.com/ACMWM/Logapps-TribeHacks-Challenge-2016

 ### Part I FileToSentList.py
 This source file reads trough a text file, identify complete sentences within the file, and initialize each sentence as a Sentence object.
 The object will have the following fields:
 * str: the string representation of the sentence's content